Coordinator: Eric Tymoigne (fall 2018)

 Sepideh Azarshahri Bajracharya.
 Assistant professor with term of anthropology.
 Political culture of violence, communal politics, memory, narrative, urban ethnography, anthropology of space, South Asia.
 PhD 2008 Harvard University.
 BA 1999 Wesleyan University.

 Elizabeth A. Bennett.
-Assistant professor of international affairs, director of the Political Economy Program.
+Associate professor of international affairs, director of the Political Economy Program (spring).
 International political economy, global social movements, voluntary social/environmental regulation, international development global governance.
 PhD 2014, AM 2010 Brown University.
 MALD 2008 The Fletcher School, Tufts University.
 BA 2002 Hope College.

 Robert Goldman.
 Professor of sociology.
 Social theory, cultural studies (advertising, news, television), production and consumption, class relations, modernity, postmodernity.
 PhD 1977, MA 1973 Duke University.
 BA 1971 University of Texas.